 - For fiction: the first three chapters or the first 50 pages of your manuscript along with the total word count

-- For non-fiction: a chapter outline and three sample chapters no longer than 50 pages.It is helpful if your name and book title are both in the file name and within the files you're sending in the header or footer.If you have any queries about the format of your submission and can't see it answered below or you aren't able to submit in the way outlined below, do email us on email@example.com and we can discuss.If you'd like some tips on crafting your submission, head to our Resources page.
+- For non-fiction: a chapter outline and three sample chapters no longer than 50 pages.It is helpful if your name and book title are both in the file name and within the files you're sending in the header or footer.If you have any queries about the format of your submission and can't see it answered above or you aren't able to submit in the way outlined below, do email us on email@example.com and we can discuss.If you'd like some tips on crafting your submission, head to our Resources page.

 What we're looking for